bachmannpatrick/CLVTools/cran-comments.md

 # Comment from the authors
-This is version 0.8 of the CLVTools package.
-We drastically reduce runtime for the extended Pareto/NBD model by refactoring part of the log-likelihood in Rcpp.
-A bug was fixed which would not allow to use the optimization methods "nlm" and "nlminb" in optimx for our methods
-Further, documentation was improved.
+This is version 0.8.1 of the CLVTools package.
+It fixes an import issue with Rcpp after package lubridate does no longer use Rcpp.
+This caused the package to fail tests on CRAN and threatens to remove it from CRAN in the coming days.
+The changes in this version address this.